Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/index.md

 ## HAGS

-*We're sorry, but the documentation for this isn't written yet.
-Feel free to provide your contribution at [https://github.com/Atlas-OS/docs](https://github.com/Atlas-OS/docs).*

-## HDD

-Prefetching is a built-in feature on Windows which is used to speed up your computer by preloading files.
-On Atlas we have disabled it by default to make the experience more fluid and faster.
-To enable it just run the `Enable Prefetching.cmd` file in the `HDD` folder.
+HAGS (Hardware-Accelerated GPU Scheduling) is a built-in feature in Windows that aims to make your system faster, but it doesn't produce positive results for every system, so you should test it for yourself.

 ## Hyper-V and VBS